LeeWannacott/MYS-Mark-Your-Spreadsheet/README.md

 # How to use MYS.

-Note: If you want a hands on demonstration of how the program works you can load the files in the "Example files" folder.
+If you want a hands on demonstration of how the program works you can load the files in the "Example files" folder.

 First step is clicking the hyperlink "MYS-V5.exe", downloading the exe file and double clicking to run the executable.
 Note: Windows may ask if you want to run the exe.

-Note: You can click on the following images to make them bigger:
+You can click on the following images to make them bigger:

 ```Instructions shown on User Interface.
 Refer to Readme pdf for indepth instructions.```
 ![Screenshot](https://github.com/LeeWannacott/MYS-Mark-Your-Spreadsheet/blob/master/Mark-Your-Spreadsheet%20instructions.png)